Policies and Procedures

 - Solicitation Policy

-- Center for Student Involvement Vehicle Usage Policy
+- Office of Student Life Vehicle Usage Policy

 - Student Organization Discipline System